Discovering What is Popular Culture Through Contemporary Art

 The Discourse Analysis

 Broadly, the discourse analysis could be defined as the study of the socially determined utilization of language in any medium and its effects on the way it shapes and instructs the world around us.
 It is a complex process that analyzes the language beyond the sentence, taking into account all levels of the text and context, as well as the wider cultural background.
 The critical discourse analysis is able to provide the understanding, skills, and tools by which we can demonstrate the place of language in the construction, constitution, and regulation of the societal world.
 The critical discourse analysis has been examining formal media such as newspapers and oral, written and visual political discourse, but is also applied to the analysis of popular culture texts.
 The core case of cultural studies is that language does not mirror an independent object world but constructs and constitutes it.
-It is said that culture works as a language and identities, as a central category of cultural studies of the 1990s, are held to be discursive constructions.
+It is said that culture works as a language and identities, as a central category of cultural studies of the 1990s are held to be discursive constructions.
 Our thinking and our telling of experiences are structured by text-mediated discourses.
 Many discussions of popular culture have been structured by considerations of power, class, and gender.
-The assumptions underlying discourses on popular culture, such as assumptions concerning class and culture, the role of women, or authenticity and cultural doctrine, raise issues which should be examined critically in current discussions of popular culture.
+The assumptions underlying discourses on popular culture, such as assumptions concerning class and culture, the role of women, or authenticity and cultural doctrine, raise issues that should be examined critically in current discussions of popular culture.

 Gender, Sexuality and Feminism

 Gender has always been one of the strongest aspects of the human notion of identity.
 From the old pre-Judeo-Christian ideas of binary gender, of two genders determined by sex which, for one reason or another, are in constant opposition and conflict, to the more contemporary definitions that break the concept into an entire spectrum of identities – it has always been something people strongly felt about.
 As such, it has also been an ideal vehicle for a multitude of artists to engage in discussions with the audience via their works.
-More often than not, how culture is perceived, and how it is created, is based on gender, on the way the artist sees him or herself and feels the world around them and on the way the audience reacts to what they’re presented with – each through the lense of their own set of expectations.
+More often than not, how culture is perceived, and how it is created, is based on gender, on the way the artist sees him or herself and feels the world around them and on the way the audience reacts to what they’re presented with – each through the lens of their own set of expectations.

 Having, in a way, been treated as second-rate citizens in many societies, women have only fairly recently (about a century or so ago) won their rightful place in the art world and given a voice.
 Coinciding with, and mostly being a product of the rise of feminism, this has given the movement a powerful outlet for action as well as creativity.
 Thus, the art world has given us plenty of empowered, determined, and immensely creative women who are considered cultural as well as feminist icons of today.
 A biographical film on Frida Kahlo has made her fascinating body of work known to the masses, while Marina Abramovic became a household name even outside of the art circles after a performance piece inspired by her work appeared on the globally popular TV show Sex and the City.
 Such cross-pollination of “high” and popular culture created a full circle, encompassing entertainment, philosophy, the arts, social activism, politics and beyond.